sosma/LU-decomposition/README.md

 # LU-decompostion
-a script for calculating the LU-decomposition for given matrix A. the script uses python 3.6 and the library numpy
+a script for calculating the LU-decomposition for given matrix A. The script uses python 3.6 and the library numpy